-The @font-your-face module provides an administrative interface for browsing and applying web fonts from a variety of sources for use with your Theme.
+The @font-your-face module provides an administrative interface for browsing and applying web fonts from a variety of sources for use with Themes.

 The following documentation was written to explain how to configure and install @font-your-face as part of a Community Media installation.
 The existing @font-your-face Documentation by sreynen contains extra useful information.

-As some providers charge for a particular font’s API key we recommend only using Google Fonts API.
+As some fonts and font APIs cost money, we recommend only using the Google Fonts API.

 - Navigate to Administer > Modules